Lehigh Valley Railroad: 19th century

 It also continued to grow and develop its routes in Pennsylvania.
 In 1883 the railroad acquired land in northeast Pennsylvania and formed a subsidiary called The Glen Summit Hotel and Land Company.
 It opened a hotel in Glen Summit, Pennsylvania, called the Glen Summit Hotel to serve lunch to passengers traveling on the line.
 The hotel remained with the company until 1909, when it was bought by residents of the surrounding cottages.

+In New York State, s branch line, the Hayts Corners, Ovid & Willard Railroad opened May 14, 1883 from the Geneva, Ithaca & Sayre to the Willard asylum, and continued in service until 1936.

 In Pennsylvania, the Lehigh scored a coup by obtaining the charter formerly held by the Schuykill Haven and Lehigh River Railroad in 1886.
 That charter had been held by the Reading Railroad since 1860, when it had blocked construction in order to maintain its monopoly in the Southern Coal Field.
 That southern field held the largest reserves of anthracite in Pennsylvania and accounted for a large percentage of the total production.
 Through neglect, the Reading allowed the charter to lapse, and it was acquired by the Lehigh Valley, which immediately constructed the Schuylkill and Lehigh Valley Railroad.
 The line gave the LVRR a route into Pottsville, Pennsylvania, and the Schuylkill Valley coal fields.

 The Vosburg Tunnel was completed and opened for service on July 25, 1886.
-The 16 mile mountain cut-of, a rail segment of the line that extended from Fairview, Pennsylvania, to the outskirts of Pittston, Pennsylvania, was completed in November 1888.
+The 16-mile mountain cut-off, a rail segment of the line that extended from Fairview, Pennsylvania, to the outskirts of Pittston, Pennsylvania, was completed in November 1888.
 This allowed the line's eastbound grade to be reduced and a shorter route for handling through traffic established.

 The LVRR had built coal docks in Perth Amboy, New Jersey, when it built the Easton and Amboy in the 1870s, but desired a terminal on the Hudson River close to New York City.
 In New Jersey, the LVRR embarked on a decade-long legal battle with the CNJ over terminal facilities in Jersey City.
 The land that Asa Packer had obtained in 1872 was situated on the southern side of the Morris Canal's South Basin, but the CNJ already had its own facilities adjacent to that property and disputed the LVRR's title, which partly overlapped land the CNJ had filled for its own terminal.

 Finally in 1887 the two railroads reached a settlement, and construction of the LVRR's Jersey City freight yard began.
 The LVRR obtained a 5-year agreement to use the CNJ line to access the terminal, which opened in 1889.
 It fronted the Morris Canal Basin with a series of 600 ft piers angling out from the shoreline but was too narrow for a yard, so the LVRR built a separate yard at Oak Island in Newark to sort and prepare trains.
 The South Basin terminal was used solely for freight, having docks and car float facilities.
 Passengers were routed to the Pennsylvania Railroad's terminal and ferry.